MicrosoftDocs/dynamics-365-ai/ai-docs/sales/work-predictive-lead-scoring.md

 Applies to Dynamics 365 (online), version 9.0.2<br><br/>

-Predictive lead scoring helps you to focus on revenue generation efforts by providing score to prioritize efforts on quality leads.
+Predictive lead scoring helps you to focus on potential leads to achieve your sales targets.
+To achieve this, lead scoring provides scores for leads to prioritize efforts on quality leads and turn them into opportunities.
 Using this score, you can identify best possible opportunities that are available for you to close deals and achieve your targets.
 When the score is higher, the more likely that you can convert it into an opportunity.
 These leads are displayed in a system view—and when you select a lead, you can view reasons and influences of that lead to further analyze and build a strategy and turn the lead into an opportunity.

 > [!IMPORTANT]
 > To enable Predictive lead scoring in your organization, contact your system administrator. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Configure Predictive lead scoring](configure-enable-sales-insights-addon.md#configure-predictive-lead-scoring)